shashank-31u/LinkedIn-Post_Genrator-Tool/README.md

 ### Stage 2: Generate New Post

-- Uses selected features (topic, language, length)
+- Uses selected features (topic, Hindi language, length)
 - Applies **few-shot learning** with similar previous posts to guide the LLM
 - Generates a new, stylistically consistent post